andrebianchessi/msc/thesis/chapters/02_objectives.md

 system's properties.
 2. Compare the performance and the results obtained by each method.

-Some of the questions we want to answer are:
+Some of the questions we seek to answer are:

 - How well do the PIMs perform when compared to ETI (Explicit time integration)?
 Are they good approximators of the system's time response?